zowe/docs-site/docs/getting-started/zowe_v2_faq.md

 ## What are the new default ports?

-Four of the default Zowe ports have changed: the app server, zss, the jobs API, and the files API.
+Four of the default Zowe ports have changed: the app server and the zss.
 The new default app server port is 7556 (previously 8544) and the new zss port is 7557 (previously 8542).
-The new jobs API port is 7558 (previously 8545) and the new files API is 7559 (previously 8547).
 The JES/USS/MVS Explorer UI servers have been removed and thus no longer require port configurations.

 ## How do I access Zowe through the API Mediation Layer in V2?